 New York Power of Attorney Forms

-Durable (Statutory) Power of Attorney – A Durable POA allows an agent to act on the principal’s behalf to manage their finances for a duration of time that begins when the POA comes into effect and continues even in the event of the principal’s incapacity or death.
+Durable Power of Attorney – Allows an agent to act on the principal’s behalf to manage their finances for a duration of time that begins when the POA is signed and remains in effect until the principal dies or they manually revoke the document.

 - State Definition of Power of Attorney (§ 5-1501,(j)) – “means a written document, other than a document referred to in section 5-1501C of this title, by which a principal with capacity designates an agent to act on his or her behalf.”

 - State Definition of Health Care Proxy (Medical Power of Attorney) (§ 2980(8)) – “means a document delegating the authority to make health care decisions, executed in accordance with the requirements of this article.”